 Taniwha Tubes (42″ to ride)

 This is a set of four standard 2 person inner tube water slides.
 There are four different colors, and I just choose whichever is available once we get up there.
 This is an attraction that is often “ride now” and it is pretty fun.
 The slides that are darker in color feel like saunas in the hot weather, as the heat from the sun makes the slide itself hot.
 If you find yourself at Volcano Bay in the cooler months perhaps this effect will work to your advantage.

 These are located in the Volcano and are the type of slide you ride on a mat on your belly.
-I can not ride this type of slide due to a medical restriction, but my husband and son tried it a couple of times when it was “ride now”.
+My husband and son tried it a couple of times when it was “ride now”.
 My husband said he found it uncomfortable and bumped his head a lot.
 But if you enjoy that type of ride at other water parks, definitely give it a shot.

 K’ori Body Plunge (48″ to ride, max weight to ride 200lbs)

 Kala & Tai Nui Serpentine Body Slides (48 in to ride, max weight 200lbs)